 If at some point you have to do personal driving, that's the point where you stop.
 If you pause to go pick up one of the kids, or to drive to meet someone for coffee, do not track those miles for your business.

-When is it a business mile and when it is commuting?
+Can you track from driveway (leaving) to driveway (getting home)?
+When is it a business mile and when is it a commute?

-I'll answer that question with a question.
-When do you go available to start delivering?
+The easiest way to answer that question is to ask a different question: When do you go available with the intent to start delviering?

 You get in your car and go available immediately.

 You live close enough to some restaurants that if a good offer comes across your phone, you're ready to take it.
 At that moment, you are available and have the intent to deliver.
 You can track your business miles immediately.

 For example, you scheduled yourself to deliver at 3 PM.
 Prior to 3 PM, you head out to a hotspot so you can be ready to accept orders when your schedule starts.

 At this point, you're neither active on the app, nor are you willing or able to take deliveries.
 That means, to my understanding, you are not able to claim you are driving for business.
 That would make those miles commuting miles.

 However, if you were to log on to another app such as Uber Eats and had the intent to accept a good offer if it came along, now you've met the first definition and those are now business miles.